February 06 2012

-On Saturday, the Surfrider Foundation’s Board of Directors and Staff gathered at Irons in the Fire in San Clemente to honor select individuals and companies for their outstanding volunteer efforts and support during the prior year to help the organization fulfill its mission of protecting our oceans, waves and beaches.
-Congratulations to the Surfrider Foundation’s 2009 Wavemaker Award recipients:
+On Saturday, the Surfrider Foundation’s Board of Directors and Staff gathered at the Talega Golf Club in San Clemente to honor their 2011 Wavemakers.
+This annual awards ceremony honors individuals and companies for their outstanding volunteer efforts and support during the previous year to help the Foundation fulfill its mission of protecting oceans, waves and beaches.

 Coastal Impact Award

 In 2011, Peter Douglas announced his retirement from the California Coastal Commission after 34 years (26 of them as Executive Director).
 Peter helped to write the Coastal Act of 1976, the guiding document for management of California’s coasts, and has devoted his life to executing the ideals of that Act.
 He has served under both Democratic and Republican governors and has been responsible for creating one of the most powerful state land-use agencies in existence.
 Peter’s retirement marks the lamentable loss of a hero in coastal protection.
 Surfrider Foundation is extremely appreciative for his years of commitment to our oceans, waves and beaches.
 His wisdom and guidance have bestowed upon California’s citizens and visitors a great service that is evidenced by our healthy and accessible coastal areas.

 The Marisla Foundation has been one of Surfrider’s most ardent financial supporters – providing large unrestricted grant support for more than a decade.
 However, their commitment to the organization goes much deeper than their monetary gifts.
 As the leaders of Marisla, Beto Bedolfe and Anne Earhart have served as champions of our organization to other funders, non-profits, supporters and donors.